 Douglas Baxter (York)

-Douglas is pursuing a master’s degree in Environmental Studies at York University.
+Douglas is pursuing a Master’s degree in Environmental Studies at York University.
 He has a bachelor’s degree in Environmental Studies also from York.
-His area of interest revolves around relationships between firm efficiency, profitability and sustainability in small enterprises.
+His area of interest revolves around relationships between firm efficiency, profitability and sustainability in a changing ecological system.
 Douglas was born and raised on the beautiful island of Jamaica where he lived until the age of 14 before moving to Canada.
 Unsure of what he wanted to study, he dabbled in anthropology and economics, eventually settling on environmental studies.
 He enjoys learning about human interaction with the environment, and challenges himself to think of ways to improve our grim environmental situation worldwide.
 His second area of study would have been anthropology as he is interested in human life and culture.
 In his spare time, Douglas enjoys playing sports, reading, and attending basketball games and concerts.